+Inappropriate capitalisation of revenue expenditure

+Financial statement impac

+Misstatements that occur in relation to the risk of fraud in revenue and expenditure recognition could affect the income accounts.
+The relevant accounts we associate the revenue and expenditure recognition risk to had the following balances in the 2018-19 financial statements:

+Cost of services expenditure: £2,165 million

+PPE additions: £147.6 million

 What is the risk?

-What will we do?
-Inappropriate capitalisation of revenue expenditure Financial statement impact Misstatements that occur in relation to the risk of fraud in revenue and expenditure recognition could affect the income accounts.
-The relevant accounts we associate the revenue and expenditure recognition risk to had the following balances in the 2018- 19 financial statements: Cost of services expenditure: £2,165 million PPE additions: £147.6million Under ISA 240 there is a presumed risk that revenue may be misstated due to improper revenue recognition.
+Under ISA 240 there is a presumed risk that revenue may be misstated due to improper revenue recognition.
 In the public sector, this requirement is modified by Practice Note 10, issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.

 The risk in local government is in areas where management make judgements that impact whether material items of expenditure are financed from capital or revenue resources.
 This would be effected by management override of journal controls.

 As such we associate this risk with capital additions.

+Covid-19 update: No change to our original assessment, since proposed original testing will still cover this area.

 For a sample of recorded capital additions we will examine invoices, capital expenditure authorisations and other data that support the appropriateness of these additions.

 We will ensure that the items are capital in nature, and do not include revenue items.

 We will utilise our data analytics capabilities to assist with our work through identifying high risk transactions, such as items originally recorded as revenue expenditure and subsequently capitalised.